Luis García (pitcher, born 1996): 2024–2025

 García did not play for Houston in 2024, making two rehabilitation appearances for the rookie-level Florida Complex League Astros and Double-A Corpus Christi Hooks.

 On January 9, 2025, García and the Astros agreed to a $1.875 million contract for the season, avoiding arbitration.
 On January 25, it was announced that García would likely not be ready for Opening Day.
 He was transferred to the 60-day injured list on April 7.
 García was activated from the injured list on September 1.
 He made two starts for Houston, where he logged a 1-0 record and 3.52 ERA with seven strikeouts across 7 2/3 innings pitched.
 On September 10, García was placed on the injured list due to right elbow discomfort.
 He was transferred to the 60-day injured list two days later, officially ending his season.
 On September 24, manager Joe Espada announced that García would miss the entirety of the 2026 due to an unspecified elbow surgery.
 He elected free agency on November 6, after being removed from the 40-man roster.

+New York Yankees

+On March 27, 2026, García signed a minor league contract with the New York Yankees.
+On March 27, he was placed on the full-season injured list ruling him out for the entire 2026 season.